Since 1972 the Residency Program served over 1,600 artists.

 [This program is presently on pause while we relocate to Atlanta, Georgia.]

 The image processing system is a hybrid tool set, permitting the artist to create interactive relationships between older historically important analog instruments and old and new digital technologies.
-Devices include custom built equipment by Dave Jones, Dan Sandin, Nam June Paik, and others; new and vintage analog audio and video processors and synthesizers; Max/MSP and Jitter; sonic and control modules by Doepfer and other eurorack vendors; Amiga computers; keyers, switchers, colorizers, and cameras; Scanimate and Pixar Animation Computers; and dozens of other tools.
-This rich immersive electronic environment encourages artists to explore boundaries and intersections in works ranging from narrative and documentary to more experimental forms, including performative media and work for the Web.
+Devices include custom equipment built by Dave Jones, Dan Sandin, Nam June Paik, and others; new and vintage analog audio and video processors and synthesizers; Max/MSP and Jitter; sonic and control modules by Doepfer and other eurorack vendors; Amiga computers; keyers, switchers, colorizers, and cameras; Scanimate and Pixar Animation Computers; and dozens of other tools.
+This rich immersive electronic environment encourages artists to explore boundaries and intersections in works ranging from narrative and documentary to more experimental forms, including performative media and work for the web.

 Past participants received major awards from the NEA, Rockefeller Foundation, Guggenheim Foundation as well as many state, national and international funders.

 For more information about the history of the Residency Program please visit ETC History.